AdobeDocs/commerce-learn.en/help/global-reference-architecture/separate-packages.md

 The snippet above is the composer.json of a metapackage.
 Because metapackages only contain a composer.json file and no other code.
 The code above is also the full metapackage.
 Host it in a Git repository and you have an installable metapackage composer repository.
 It requires one example GRA module and a third-party module, as well as the Adobe Commerce core.
 It also requires the gra-component-foundation, which will be explained in the next chapter.

 Metapackages are a way to bundle packages without creating dependencies between the packages.
 So, even when there is no technical dependency between packages, with a metapackage you can cause them to be installed together.
-If you require this metapackage in your project, then any package or metapackage that the metapackage requires is installed.
+If you require this metapackage in your project, then any package or metapackage that the metapackage requires gets installed.
 So, if you create a blank composer project and you only require this package, then Composer installs Adobe Commerce and the GRA and third-party module.

 This way you can ensure that each store contains the same set of foundational packages.